dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 [!INCLUDE[VS Code prereqs](~/includes/net-core-prereqs-vsc-3.0.md)]

+---

 ## Database engines

 The Visual Studio instructions use [SQL Server LocalDB](/sql/database-engine/configure-windows/sql-server-2016-express-localdb), a version of SQL Server Express that runs only on Windows.

 The Visual Studio Code instructions use [SQLite](https://www.sqlite.org/), a cross-platform database engine.
-With minor adjustments to the instructions, you can use SQLite with Visual Studio or LocalDB with Visual Studio Code.
+With minor adjustments to the instructions, you can use SQLite with Visual Studio or LocalDB with Visual Studio Code on Windows.

+SQLite functionality for changing the database schema is more limited than SQL Server.
+Changing the data model for a production app involves more work to update the database schema and is more error-prone.
+For more information, see [the Migrations tutorial in this series](xref:data/ef-rp/migrations).

 If you choose SQLite, download and install a third-party tool for managing and viewing a SQLite database, such as [DB Browser for SQLite](https://sqlitebrowser.org/).

-SQLite functionality for changing the database schema is more limited than SQL Server or Azure SQL Database.
-That means that changing the data model for a production app involves more work and is more error-prone.
-You have to manually write SQL statements more often for SQLite than you would for SQL Server.
-For more information, see [the Migrations tutorial in this series](xref:data/ef-rp/migrations).

----

 ## Troubleshooting